robertdfrench/revolving-doors/40_knock_knock/README.md

 To call a function in another process via a door, we take an approach that is not dissimilar from calling a local function: we need a reference to the function and a collection of arguments to pass it.
-In this case, the reference to the function is the file descriptor for the door, and the arguments need to packed into a single char array.
+In this case, the reference to the function is the file descriptor for the door, and the arguments need to be packed into a single char array.
 And since the language itself doesn't support "calling" the descriptor like we would a normal function, we need to rely on the doors api: